5 tips for better manners in the modern workspace

 - No Yelling.
 We’re Still Professionals, Not Animals.

 When walls come down, noise insulation tends to diminish.
-This means the office gets louder, and it becomes easier to sink into lazy behaviours that can hamper productivity.
+This means the office gets louder, and it becomes easier to sink into lazy behaviors that can hamper productivity.
 Case in point, when you can see a coworker across the room, it might be tempting to shout out a question rather than walk over or send an instant message.
 Resist the temptation.

 - Do not yell unless the building is on fire.